Constraints on anomalous Higgs boson couplings from its production and decay using the WW channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 For Approach 1, where we assume $a_{i}^{\PZ\PZ}=a_{i}^{\PW\PW}$, the expected and observed \fatwo, \fathree, \fL, and \fLzg likelihood scans are shown in Fig.~\ref{fig:Comb1}.
 Significant interference effects for negative values of \fatwo, around $-0.25$, and positive values of \fL, around 0.5, are evident.
 Relatively large changes in the signal shape with respect to the SM are predicted at these values.
 Also evident are narrow minima around \fai = 0.
 The anomalous coupling terms in Eq.~(\ref{eq:formfactfullampl}) have a $q_{i}^{2}$ dependence, which can be larger at the VBF/\VH production vertex than at the Higgs decay vertex.
-This causes the shape of the VBF/\VH signal hypothesis to change quickly with \fai.
+This causes the cross section and the shape of the VBF/\VH signal hypothesis to change rapidly with \fai.
+For \fLzg, there are no anomalous effects at the Higgs decay vertex and so the only structure present is the narrow minimum related to the VBF/\VH production vertex.
 The axis scales are varied to improve the visibility of important features for \fatwo and \fL.
 For Approach 2, where the SU(2) x U(1) coupling relationships from Eqs.~(\ref{eq:EFT1}--\ref{eq:EFT5}) are adopted, the expected and observed \fatwo, \fathree and \fL likelihood scans are shown in Fig.~\ref{fig:Comb2}.
 The results are shown for each \fai separately with the other two \fai either fixed to zero or left floating in the fit.
 The measured values of the signal strength parameters correspond to $\mu_{\text{EW}}=0.9^{+0.19}_{-0.24}$ and $\mu_{\ggH}=0.9^{+0.38}_{-0.20}$ when all parameters float simultaneously.
 It is notable that the observed $-2\Delta\ln{\mathcal{L}}$ profile values are generally lower than expected.
 This is consistent with a downward statistical fluctuation in the number of VBF and \VH events.
 The lowest $\mu_{\text{EW}}$ value measured is 0.82 for the Approach 1 \fathree fit which can be compared with the highest value of 0.97 for the corresponding \fL fit.
 In each case, the uncertainty in $\mu_{\text{EW}}$ is about 20\% and as such all fitted values are consistent with both the SM and each other.
 More generally, all anomalous \HVV coupling parameter measurements are consistent with the expectations for the SM Higgs boson.
 The p-value compatibility of the full Approach 2 fit, where all signal parameters float simultaneously, with the SM is 91\%.
 A summary of constraints on the anomalous \HVV coupling parameters with the best fit values and allowed 68\% and 95\% \CL intervals are shown in Table~\ref{tab:HVVsum}.
 The most stringent constraints on the \HVV anomalous coupling cross section fractions are at the per mille level.
 Some constraints are less stringent than expected due to the fitted values of $\mu_{\text{EW}}$ being lower than the SM expectation.
 The observed correlation coefficients between \HVV anomalous coupling cross section fractions and signal strength modifiers are displayed in Fig.~\ref{fig:correlations}.